La Sportiva Otaki Review

 What does this mean for you?
 Well, If you're looking for a quiver-of-one, you'd be barking up the right tree with the Otaki.
 If the majority of your climbing involves single pitch sport or trad, or gym climbing, with a little bouldering thrown in, these shoes will have you covered.
 The Katanas or TC pros will feel more comfortable on longer outings, and the Solutions, Skwamas, and the Scarpa Instinct VS are more appropriate for boulderers climbing on steeper rock and require additional rubber on a shoe's upper for toe-hooking, and can tolerate short periods in tight shoes.

-These shows will take $180 swipe at your bank account, same as the Black Diamond Focus and most other offerings from La Sportiva.
-Versatility definitely adds value and the Otaki is a great all-rounder.
+This shoe will take a swipe at your bank account, same as the Black Diamond Focus and most other offerings from La Sportiva.
+But versatility definitely adds value, and the Otaki is a great all-rounder.
 There's plenty of climbing to be had on cracks, faces, and in the gym with Otaki.

 — Matt Bento